ETS-Android3/Zrex99.Tasklist-App/README.md

 Platform: Android

 Goal of this application: To serve as a portfolio piece and be an application that I can continually update and upgrade while learning and implementing new features.

-Next goal: Start converting the source code into Kotlin, and update the app based on the feedback received from users.

 ## App Description